 Care certificate

-Launched in March 2015, Skills for Health, Skills for Care and Health Education England worked in partnership to develop the Care Certificate, which was developed as part of the Cavendish Review.
+Launched in 2015, Skills for Health, Skills for Care and NHS England worked in partnership to develop the Care Certificate, which was developed as part of the Cavendish Review.

-The Care Certificate is aimed at equipping health and social care support workers, including healthcare assistants, assistant practitioners, and nursing associates with the knowledge and skills which they need to provide safe and compassionate care.
+The Care Certificate aims to equip health and social care support workers, including healthcare assistants, assistant practitioners, and trainee nursing associates with the knowledge and skills which they need to provide safe and compassionate care.

-To do this, individuals will need to complete the Care Certificate within the first 12 weeks of beginning the process and meet all of the 15 care certificate standards (pdf).
+To do this, individuals will need to complete the care certificate within the first 12 weeks of beginning the process and meet all of the 15 Care Certificate standards.

 Resources and further information